A. BACKGROUND

 Business Segment is classified into (a) Treasury (b) Corporate and Wholesale Banking, (c)Retail Banking (includes Digital Banking Units) (d) Other Banking Operations.

-Basic earning per share is calculated by dividing the net profit of the year by the weighted average number of equity shares.
+Basic earnings per share is calculated by dividing the net profit of the year by the weighted average number of equity shares.

-Diluted earning per share is computed using the weighted average number of equity shares and dilutive potential equity shares.
+Diluted earnings per share is computed using the weighted average number of equity shares and dilutive potential equity shares.

 10. IMPAIRMENT OF ASSETS